docker/machine/docs/drivers/virtualbox.md

 -   `--virtualbox-memory`: Size of memory for the host in MB.
 -   `--virtualbox-cpu-count`: Number of CPUs to use to create the VM.
 Defaults to single CPU.
 -   `--virtualbox-disk-size`: Size of disk for the host in MB.
+-   `--virtualbox-host-dns-resolver`: Use the host DNS resolver.
+(Boolean value, defaults to false)
 -   `--virtualbox-boot2docker-url`: The URL of the boot2docker image.
 Defaults to the latest available version.
 -   `--virtualbox-import-boot2docker-vm`: The name of a Boot2Docker VM to import.
 -   `--virtualbox-hostonly-cidr`: The CIDR of the host only adapter.